thedrummeraki/mangadex/docs/authentication.md

 > - We recommend using redis if you're developing a web app or a bot where authentication is involed.
 > - You can even use a the filesystem if you're building a CLI (command line interface).
 > - We **do not** recommend using SQL at the moment.
-This might be a bit expensive...
+This might be hard on your app's performance...

 ### Can I opt-out?